gaucho1978/CHEAP-LAWNMOWER-ROBOT-FROM-HOVERBOARD/README.md

 ------------------------------
 #### HOVERBOARD FIRMWARE
+I started my code from Florian Repository ( https://github.com/flo199213/Hoverboard-Firmware-Hack-Gen2 )

+Florian rewrote the firmware for hoverboards composed by 2 boards, starting from Niklas repository ( https://github.com/NiklasFauth/hoverboard-firmware-hack/ )

+Niklas rewrote the firmware for hoverboards composed by a big board and sensor boards.

+First thing that I've done was to add PWM input to control the robot with a RC receiver, in order to let me do all the functional checks, before to implement automatic navigation algorithm.
+I used turnigy rc receiver directly connected to the board, on the unused gpio.

+Second thing that i've done was to add PWM output in order to control a ESC connected to a motor.
+The motor is connected to a blade.

+Every time the robot moves, the blade starts to rotate at constant speed.

-the following image shows how the 3 phases changes during rotation.
+The following image shows how the 3 phases changes during rotation.

 Note: A complete rotation of the phases is not a complete rotation of the wheel since there are many inductors inside the motor.
 ![otter](https://github.com/gaucho1978/LAWNMOWER-ROBOT-from-Hoverboard-/blob/master/HoverboardPCBFirmware/images/Raumzeigerdiagramm.png )

+FIRMWARE STRUCTURE:

-THE FILE "DEFINES" AND "CONFIG" CONTAINS MAIN PARAMETERS THE FILE "IT" CONTAINS TIMING FUNCTIONS AND INTERRUPTS (PERIODIC CHECKS,  SERIAL LINE INTERRUPTS, SYSTEM TICKS) THE FILE "BDLC" CONTROLS THE HOVERBOARD MOTORS
+-THE FILE "DEFINES" AND "CONFIG" CONTAINS MAIN PARAMETERS -THE FILE "IT" CONTAINS TIMING FUNCTIONS AND INTERRUPTS (PERIODIC CHECKS,  SERIAL LINE INTERRUPTS, SYSTEM TICKS) -THE FILE "BDLC" CONTROLS THE HOVERBOARD MOTORS
-THE FILE "COMMSSTEERINGPWM" RECEIVES THE RC PWM SIGNALS TO MOVE THE HOVERBOARD IN SPEED AND DIRECTION.
+-THE FILE "COMMSSTEERINGPWM" RECEIVES THE RC PWM SIGNALS TO MOVE THE HOVERBOARD IN SPEED AND DIRECTION.
-THE FILE "COMMSMASTERSLAVE" SENDS AND RECEIVE DATA BETWEEN MASTER AND SLAVE BOARD THE FILE "LED" CONTROLS THE GPIO OUTPUT GENERALLY CONNETED TO LEDS TO SHOW BATTERY STATUS ETC,ETC.
+-THE FILE "COMMSMASTERSLAVE" SENDS AND RECEIVE DATA BETWEEN MASTER AND SLAVE BOARD -THE FILE "LED" CONTROLS THE GPIO OUTPUT GENERALLY CONNETED TO LEDS TO SHOW BATTERY STATUS ETC,ETC.
-THE FILE "COMMSACTUATOR"GENERATES THE PWM USED TO CONTROL THE MOTOR CONNECTED TO THE BLADE.
+-THE FILE "COMMSACTUATOR"GENERATES THE PWM USED TO CONTROL THE MOTOR CONNECTED TO THE BLADE.
-THE FILE "MAIN" IS THE MAIN LOOP OF THE HOVERBOARD FIRMWARE THAT CALLS ALL THE ROUTINES IN SEQUENCE.
+-THE FILE "MAIN" IS THE MAIN LOOP OF THE HOVERBOARD FIRMWARE THAT CALLS ALL THE ROUTINES IN SEQUENCE.